All Episodes

 Let me begin, Congressman, by challenging your proposition that I've never done anything except advocate caution because I volunteered to fight for my country, and that wasn't a cautious thing to do when I did it.

-Mr. When I was in the Senate, I'm gonna finish, Congressman.
+Mr. Secretary, when I was in the Senate, I'm going to finish, Congressman.

 I am going to finish.